-Welcome!
-We (Professors Nick Feamster and Alexander Gray) have created this site as a resource for advice on research and creativity methods and techniques for Ph.D. students.
-Our intended audience is Ph.D. students in computer science programs, but many of the concepts that we present on this site may also apply to other disciplines.
+About this Site.
+We (Professors Nick Feamster and Alexander Gray) created this site as a resource for advice on research and creativity methods and techniques for Ph.D. students.
+We originally created the material as part of a course offering at Georgia Tech (read on for the history).
+The intended audience for this site is Ph.D. students in computer science programs, but many of the concepts that we present on this site may also apply to other disciplines.

 The material we have provided will prepare you to perform great research in computer science, regardless of the area you ultimately choose to pursue for your Ph.D.
 The material should: